bibliosansfrontieres/doc-koombook-kit/pages/02.kit-inventory/04.tablet/default.md

 Size : 145 x 255 x 10 mm

-Each tablet comes with pre-selected configuration and android app.
+Each tablet comes with pre-selected configuration and dozen of Android app on several thematique such as

+* Information
+  * Health
+  * Jobs
+* Learn
+  * Programming
+  * Language
+* Creation
+  * Music
+  * Text
+  * Photos
+  * Videos
+  * Draw
+* Play
+* Discover